adityabasu1/Random-Majority-Element-Selector/README.md

 # Random-Majority-Element-Selector

-Python code to implement a Random Majotity Element Selector and verify convergence of average number of iterations<br />
+Python code to implement a Random Majority Element Selector and verify convergence of average number of iterations<br />

 ## **Running The Code** <br />
 Command: ```python3 code.py``` <br />